 If You Don’t Qualify

-If you owe more than $25,000 or can’t commit to paying the balance within 24 months, the IBTF Express IA will not be available to you.
-However, other options exist, including non-express installment agreements, currently not collectible status (CNC), or an offer in compromise.
+If you owe more than $25,000 or can’t pay the outstanding balance within the CSED, the Simple Payment Plan will not be available to you.
+However, other options exist, including other installment agreements, currently not collectible status (CNC), or an offer in compromise.

-Unlike the IBTF Express IA, these options require detailed financial disclosure using Form 433-B or 433-B (OIC).
+Unlike the Simple Payment Plan, these options require detailed financial disclosure using Form 433-B or 433-B (OIC).
 You’ll need to provide a comprehensive overview of your business’s income and expenses, assets and liabilities.

 If your business is granted CNC status, collection actions will stop temporarily, but you must stay current with your filing and payment requirements.
 The IRS will periodically review your financial condition to determine if you can start making payments on your back taxes.
 A Trust Fund Recovery Penalty (TFRP) investigation must be completed, and a recommendation of the TFRP will be made.